 1. The EU-GDPR compact

-Since 25 May 2018, the EU GDPR has been in force throughout Europe and regulates the handling of personal data by companies and public authorities.
+Since May 25, 2018, the EU GDPR has been in force throughout Europe and regulates the handling of personal data by companies and public bodies.

-The main aim is to strengthen personal rights to informational self-determination.
+The broad aim is to strengthen personal rights to informational self-determination.
 The EU GDPR applies to all companies in the EU that store and process personal data.
-But beware: Companies outside the EU must also comply with the GDPR if they offer their services or products to EU citizens and collect and use their data!
+But beware: Companies outside the EU must also comply with the GDPR if they offer their services or products to EU citizens and collect and use their data in the process!

 2. What are personal data?

-Personal data refers to any information relating to an identified or identifiable natural person.
+Personal data means any information relating to an identified or identifiable natural person.
 Info in the business environment can also be personal data.